 The excess of coastline and no shortage of wind makes for some terrific surfing in Ireland, and the sport has grown increasingly popular in the past decade.
 You’ll find surf spots all along our coast, but most famously in the west of the country like Lahinch in Co.
 Clare, and Bundoran in Co.
 Donegal.
 For the more advanced surfer, try Mullaghmore, Co.
 Sligo—one of the best big wave surfing locations in the world.
 You’ll also have access to a range of other on-the-water-activities in Ireland, such as windsurfing, kitesurfing and wakeboarding.

 Of course, being an island, Ireland is also fantastic for diving – with almost 40 dive sites around the coasts of the Atlantic Ocean and Irish Sea.
-Whether you’re interested in trying snorkelling for the first time, becoming a scuba instructor or joining an underwater hockey team (yes, really), check out the Irish Underwater Council for more information.
+Whether you’re interested in trying snorkelling for the first time, becoming a scuba instructor or joining an underwater hockey team (yes, really), check out the Diving Ireland for more information.